-- 1. The Generating Facility will be a Qualifying Facility (QF) where the QF's total output will be sold to its host utility according to PURPA and subject to state jurisdiction.
-19 - 2.
-The Generating Facility will interconnect to a facility not already subject to the OATT at the time the request is submitted, whether or not it plans to make wholesale electric energy sales.20
+- 1. The Generating Facility will be a Qualifying Facility (QF) where the QF's total output will be sold to its host utility according to PURPA and subject to state jurisdiction.21 - 2.
+The Generating Facility will interconnect to a facility not already subject to the OATT at the time the request is submitted, whether or not it plans to make wholesale electric energy sales.22

-19 Interconnection Customers claiming exemption from the GIP must provide documentation of Qualifying Facility FERC certification, substantiating state jurisdiction and documentation from the host that 100% of the output will be sold to the host utility at avoided cost.
+21 Interconnection Customers claiming exemption from the GIP must provide documentation of Qualifying Facility FERC certification, substantiating state jurisdiction and documentation from the host that 100% of the output will be sold to the host utility at avoided cost.
 QFs intending to make third party sales are subject to FERC jurisdiction per Order 2003 and are appropriately studied as part of the GIP.
 See FERC Order No. 2003 at P 814 ("[T]he Commission has jurisdiction over a QF's interconnection to a Transmission System if the QF's owner sells any of the QF's output to an entity other than the electric utility directly interconnected to the QF...
 This jurisdiction applies to a new QF that plans to sell its output to a third party, and to an existing QF interconnected to a Transmission System that historically sold its total output to an interconnected utility or on-site customer and now plans to sell output to a third party.").
 See also FERC Order No. 2003 at P 813; FERC Order No. 2006-A at PP 100-102; PURPA 292.203.a (3); PURPA 292.303.
 No interconnection of a QF pursuant to the GIP affects or diminishes any substantive rights of the QF to assert non-FERC jurisdictional status at any time according to the requirements of the law.

-20 See FERC Order No. 2006 at PP 5, 8; FERC Order No. 2003 at P 804; FERC Order No. 2003-A at P 710; FERC Order No. 2003-C at P 51.
-At the time an Interconnection Request is made to interconnect to a non-jurisdictional facility, the interconnection is not subject to the GIP.
-After a Generation Facility that makes
+22 See FERC Order No. 2006 at PP 5, 8; FERC Order No. 2003 at P 804; FERC Order No. 2003-A at P 710; FERC Order No. 2003-C at P 51.
+At the time an Interconnection Request is made to interconnect to a nonjurisdictional facility, the interconnection is not subject to the GIP.
+After a Generation Facility that makes wholesale electric energy sales has been connected, the interconnection facility is now subject to an OATT for Interconnection Requests made after that time.

-- 3. The Generating Facility will produce electric energy to be consumed only on the Interconnection Customer's site.21 - 4.
-The Generating Facility will be used to supply energy only to unbundled retail customers over local distribution facilities.22 - 5.
+- 3. The Generating Facility will produce electric energy to be consumed only on the Interconnection Customer's site.23 - 4.
+The Generating Facility will be used to supply energy only to unbundled retail customers over local distribution facilities.24 - 5.
 Generating Facility will not operate in sustained parallel with the Transmission System.
 For purposes of this exception, "sustained parallel" applies to any Generating Facility which operates in synchronous operation with the electrical power system for 100msec or more.